The mean free path of ionizing photons at 5 < z < 6: evidence for rapid evolution near reionization: Mean Free Path Measurements

 Our value of \mfp\ at $z = 5.1$ is consistent with the results from \citet{worseck2014}.
 This suggests that \mfp\ at this redshift is large enough that the impact of the QSO proximity effect is relatively modest, even for the brighter GGG sample where $\langle R_{\rm eq} \rangle \simeq 0.7 \lambda_{\rm mfp}$.
 Indeed, if we neglect the proximity effect by setting $\xi = 0$ and $R_{\rm eq} = 0$ for both the Lyman continuum opacity and the foreground Lyman series, emulating the approach of \citet{worseck2014}, our result for \mfp\ increases by only 12\% for the GGG composite and remains essentially unchanged for the LRIS composite.
 This is somewhat less than the bias found with mock spectra in Section~\ref{sec:mocks} because the errors in the Lyman continuum modeling are partially offset by errors in the Lyman series modeling.
 The difference increases to 28\% for the GGG sample if we include the proximity effect in the foreground Lyman series transmission but not in the Lyman continuum, a scenario closer to Figure~\ref{fig:ll_profile}, where accurate modeling of the Lyman series is assumed.

 At $z = 6.0$, in contrast, the mean value of \Req\ is a factor of 15 larger than our value of \mfp, making it critical to take the proximity effect into account.
-In this case, fully neglecting the proximity effect increases our \mfp\ measurement by a factor of 2.9.
+In this case, fully neglecting the proximity effect increases our \mfp\ measurement by a factor of 2.9 above our nominal $\xi = 0.67$ value.
 If we attempt to emulate the mock trials by including the proximity effect in the Lyman series absorption but not in the Lyman continuum then our result for \mfp\ increases by a factor of 3.6.
-This emphasizes the importance of properly accounting for the proximity effect at $z \sim 6$.
+This is consistent with the bias expected from the mock trials in Section~\ref{sec:mocks}, and emphasizes the importance of properly accounting for the proximity effect at $z \sim 6$.

-In Fig.~\ref{fig:mfp} we plot our \mfp\ values as a function of redshift, along with measurements from the literature \citep{prochaska2009,fumagalli2013,omeara2013,worseck2014}.
-We note that \citet{romano2019} also measured the mean free path towards QSOs at $z \sim 4$.
+In Fig.~\ref{fig:mfp} we plot our \mfp\ values as a function of redshift, along with measurements from the literature \citep{prochaska2009,fumagalli2013,omeara2013,worseck2014,lusso2018}.
+The \citet{lusso2018} value at $z = 2.44$ is their fit to the data from \citet{omeara2013}. \citet{lusso2018} find somewhat lower values of \mfp\ at $z \sim 2$ towards QSO pairs, potentially due to an increased incidence of optically thick absorbers in pair environments.
+We note that \citet{romano2019} measured the mean free path towards QSOs at $z \sim 4$.
 They find values that are $\sim$10--20\% higher than those of \citet{prochaska2009} and \citet{worseck2014} over the same redshifts.
 In trials using the two lower-redshift GGG composites from \citet{worseck2014} we found that this discrepancy is well explained by the lack of foreground Lyman series absorption in the \citet{romano2019} analysis. \citet{worseck2014} fit a power law of the form $\lambda_{\rm mfp}(z) \propto (1+z)^{-5.4}$ over $2.44 < z < 5.16$ (dotted line in Fig.~\ref{fig:mfp}).
 Extrapolating this fit out to $z = 6$ overshoots our nominal ESI + X-Shooter measurement by a factor of six, and is excluded by the data with $>$99.99\% confidence.
 We therefore find strong evidence that the evolution of $\lambda_{\rm mfp}(z)$ with redshift steepens at $z \gtrsim 5$.
 This steepening is broadly consistent with the results of \citet{songaila2010} based on their measurements of discrete Lyman limit absorbers towards QSOs over $5 < z < 6$.